Battle of Segesvár: Battle

 Bem himself was in grave danger.
-During the retreat he was wounded, The Russian cavalry crossed the Sárpatak creek, and tried to cut off the path of the retreating soldiers. he fell from his horse in a swamp near the road, saved during the night by a Hussar squad which went looking for him.
+During the retreat he was wounded, he fell from his horse in a swamp near the road, saved during the night by a Hussar squad which went looking for him.
+Other sources say that he was about to be captured by the Russian cavalry, but the self-sacrifice of the hussar troops under the leadership of Major Zsigmond Daczó, the commander of the 11th Szekler Hussars Regiment, who died fighting until the last man, saved the commander.